ETHE1

-Protein ETHE1, mitochondrial, also known as "ethylmalonic encephalopathy 1 protein" and "per sulfide dioxygenase", is a protein that in humans is encoded by the ETHE1 gene located on chromosome 19.
+Protein ETHE1, mitochondrial, also known as "ethylmalonic encephalopathy 1 protein" and "persulfide dioxygenase", is a protein that in humans is encoded by the ETHE1 gene located on chromosome 19.

 Structure

 The human ETHE1 gene consists of 7 exons and encodes for a protein that is approximately 27 kDa in size.

 Function

 This gene encodes a protein that is expressed mainly in the gastrointestinal tract, but also in several other tissues such as the liver and the thyroid.

 The ETHE1 protein is thought to localize primarily to the mitochondrial matrix and functions as a sulfur dioxygenase.
 Sulfur deoxygenates are proteins that function in sulfur metabolism.
 The ETHE1 protein is thought to catalyze the following reaction: